Herbert Roy Wohlgemuth Jr.

 He attended EC Roosevelt, graduating in 1949.
 He spent most of his working career working at DuPont.

-Herb enjoyed family gatherings, gardening, canning beets & pickles, fishing, fiddling with sump-pump and complaining & moaning about stuff.
+Herb enjoyed family gatherings, gardening, canning beets & pickles, fishing, fiddling with sump-pump and complaining and moaning about stuff.

 Memorials may be made to your local Hospice Society, Food Pantry, VFW.

-Herbs family will miss him greatly, his goofy sense of humor, his canned beets & pickles.
+Herbs family will miss him greatly, his goofy sense of humor, his canned beets and pickles.

 Obituaries Newsletter